geobtaa/ld/README.md

-# GeoBTAA API &amp; Linked Data
+# BTAA Geospatial API &amp; Linked Data

-This site documents the GeoBTAA Metadata API and our linked data assets: contexts, profiles, and schemas.
+This site documents the BTAA Geospatial Metadata API and our linked data assets: contexts, profiles, and schemas.

 ## Documentation